This Is What Innovation Feels Like

 Eze is always on the lookout for bright minds to join our development team.
 We are hiring!
 If you are excited about technology and innovation, come work with us.
 For an example on just some of the things we’re doing, tune in next week for Joe Krauze’s blog on the use of Stunnel for FIX encryption.

-Rob Baxter, Associate Director, Development, joined Eze Software in September 2013.
-He now oversees the team responsible for electronic trading (FIX) and quantitative API workflows and compliance.
-His notable projects include smart order routing technology, a Python-based integration testing framework and a high-performance FIX simulator.
-Prior to joining Eze, Rob was a chief technologist at RJB Capital, and has worked in portfolio management at State Street Global Advisors and Fidelity.
-He teaches Machine Learning for Trading at the Georgia Institute of Technology.
+Rob Baxter, Director, Development, joined SS&C Eze in September 2013.
+He is Global Head of Engineering for the EMS product.
+Formerly, Robert oversaw the teams responsible for electronic trading (FIX), quantitative API workflows, and compliance.
+His notable projects include smart order routing technology, a Python-based integration testing framework, and a high-performance FIX simulator.
+Prior to joining SS&C Eze, Rob was a chief technologist at RJB Capital, and has worked in portfolio management at State Street Global Advisors and Fidelity.